r35382/bnflite/README.md

  - GPL

-Practically it means that bnflite is absolutely free for open source community.
+####License Note after some feedbacks

+This work has been done to contribute to open source community.
-Commercial applications are recommended to have grammar part developed on the manner of proprietary Linux drivers like this:
+Commercial usage is possible on the manner of proprietary Linux drivers.

+The user should follow modular design and have grammar part developed like this:

         /-------------------\          /--------------------\
     /---+--------\  Gramma  |          |      Commercial    |